ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Max-Affine Arithmetic Programs

-One way of specifying an NN is by explicitly writing down the network architecture, weights, and biases, that is, the affine transformations of each layer.
-However, for NNs that mimic the execution of an algorithm this is very unhandy and not well readable.
-For the purpose of an easier notation we introduce a pseudo-code language, called \emph{Max-Affine Arithmetic Programs (MAAPs)}, and prove that it is essentially equivalent to NNs.

-MAAPs perform arithmetic operations on real-valued \emph{variables}.
+MAAPs are a model of real-valued computation, compare the discussion at the end of this section.
+As such, they perform arithmetic operations on real-valued \emph{variables}.
 In addition, there are natural- or real-valued \emph{constants} and different kinds of \emph{instructions}.
 In order to distinguish constants from variables the latter will be denoted by bold symbols.
 Each MAAP consists of a fixed number of input and output variables, as well as a sequence of (possibly nested) instructions.

-In order to describe an algorithm with an arbitrary number of input variables and to be able to measure asymptotic complexity, we specify a \emph{family} of MAAPs that is parametrized by a natural number $n$ that determines the number of input variables and is treated like a constant in each single MAAP of the family.
+In order to describe an algorithm with an arbitrary number of input variables and to be able to measure asymptotic complexity, we specify a \emph{family} of MAAPs that is parametrized by a natural number that determines the number of input variables and is treated like a constant in each single MAAP of the family.
 A MAAP family then corresponds to a family of NNs.
-A similar concept is known from circuit complexity, where Boolean circuit families are used to measure complexity; cf.~\cite{arora2009computational}.
+A similar concept is known from circuit complexity, where Boolean circuit families are used to measure complexity; compare~\cite{arora2009computational}.

 MAAPs consist of the following types of instructions:

 \begin{enumerate} \item Assignment: this instruction assigns an expression to an old or new variable.
 The only two types of allowed expressions are affine combinations or maxima of affine combinations of variables: $b + \sum_{j} c_j\bm v_j$ and $\max \left\{\,b^{(i)} + \sum_{j} c_j^{(i)} \bm v_j^{(i)} \mathrel{}\middle|\mathrel{} i = 1, \dots, n\,\right\}$, where $n \in \N$, $b, b^{(i)}, c_j, c_j^{(i)} \in \R$ are constants and $\bm v_j, \bm v_j^{(i)} \in \R$ are variables.
 Without loss of generality minima are also allowed. \item \textbf{Do-Parallel}: this instruction contains a constant number of blocks of instruction sequences, each separated by an \textbf{and}.
 These blocks must be executable in parallel, meaning that each variable that is assigned in one block cannot appear in any other block.\footnote{Local variables in different blocks may have the same name if their scope is limited to their block.} \item \textbf{For-Do} loop: this is a standard for-loop with a \emph{constant number of iterations} that are executed sequentially. \item \textbf{For-Do-Parallel} loop: this is a for-loop with a \emph{constant number of iterations} in which the iterations are executed in parallel.
 Therefore, variables assigned in one iteration cannot be used in any other iteration.\footnote{Again, local variables within different iterations may have the same name if their scope is limited to their iteration.} \end{enumerate}